faucetsdn/daq/subset/dot1x/readme.md

 - The dot1x module provides a:
    - 802.1x authenticator, which runs during the module
    - radius server (FreeRadius)
-- The authenticator only runs when the dot1x is running
+- The authenticator only runs while the dot1x test module is running (it will not be running during the startup or other test modules)
-- The authenticator listens to EAP-Start packets sent from a supplicant on a device.
-If any are recieved, it will communicate with the device and radius server
+- The authenticator listens to EAPOL-Start packets sent from a supplicant on a device.
+If any are received, it will respond with the EAP-RequestIdentity packet, and continue the 802.1x authentication process

 ## Tests